marcojw2699/PlatziPython102/README.md

-# Health
-Proyect to graph the numbers of pacients with normal health, prediabetes and diabetes Once you run the code in the terminal you have to write (Male/male or Female/female) as input to see the results
+# Health => Project for Comprehensions, functions and errors handling class in Platzi Platform
+Concepts from the class are applied to a medical dataset of patients with different variables and who might have or have not had health issues.
+This is a fork from https://github.com/aencardenas/Health

+In detail, we'll explore data through some graphics and finalize summarize it.